google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 ./run_shader.sh fuzzed.spv
 ```

-You should see the following output:
+You should see output similar to the following:

 ```
 ../src/Pipeline/SpirvShader.hpp:991 WARNING: ASSERT(obj.kind == SpirvShader::Object::Kind::Constant)